The Count of Monte Cristo: Revenge

-Eventually, through further manipulation of the bond market, Danglars is left with a destroyed reputation and 5,000,000 francs he has been holding in deposit for hospitals.
+As a result of the Count's financial manipulations, Danglars is left with a ruined reputation and 5,000,000 francs he has been holding in deposit for hospitals.
 The Count demands this sum to fulfill their credit agreement, and Danglars embezzles the hospital fund.
-He abandoned his wife, whom he blames for his losses in stock investments.
-She is also abandoned by her partner in investing, whom she hoped to marry.
-Danglars flees to Italy with the Count's receipt for the cash he requested from the banker Danglars, and 50,000 francs.
-While leaving Rome, he is kidnapped by the Count's agent Luigi Vampa, a bandit, and is imprisoned.
-Forced to pay exorbitant prices for food—100,000 francs for a fowl and 25,000 for a bottle of water, for instance—and nearly starved to death, Danglars signs away his ill-gotten gains to survive.
-Dantès anonymously returns the money to the hospitals, as Danglars had given their cash to the Count.
-Danglars finally repents his crimes, and a softened Dantès forgives him and allows him to leave with his freedom and 50,000 francs.
+He flees to Italy with the Count's receipt for the cash and 50,000 francs of his own, and he is reimbursed the 5,000,000 francs from the Count's own bank account.
+While leaving Rome, he is kidnapped by Luigi Vampa.
+The bandits extort Danglars' ill-gotten gains from him by forcing him to pay exorbitant prices for food and water.
+Dantès anonymously returns the money to the hospitals.
+Danglars finally repents of his crimes, and a softened Dantès forgives him and allows him to depart with his 50,000 francs.